Swaroop-Acharya/spring-learning/README.md

 - Transaction Management: The service layer is often where transactions are managed.
 You can use annotations like @Transactional to define the scope of a single transaction.
 - Interaction with Repositories: The service class interacts with the repository classes to retrieve, save, update, or delete data in the database.
 - Decoupling: By using a service layer, you can change the business logic without affecting the controllers.
 This decoupling makes your application more modular and easier to maintain.

+# Response Entity Class
+- ResponseEntity is a powerful class in Spring that allows you to build and customize HTTP responses.
+It provides control over the HTTP status code, headers, and the body of the response, making it very useful for creating RESTful APIs.